linuslundahl/good-old-gallery/readme.txt

 == Frequently Asked Questions ==

-= What's with Good Old? =

-This plugin was actually conceived when the company I work for [Good Old](http://goodold.se/) was redoing their site, I made this plugin to help maintain galleries and specifically galleries in widgets.

-Then I figured that this plugin is probably something the general WP user could have use for, so I decided to further develop it on my spare time.

-And as you've probably figured out by now, the name Good Old comes from the company I work for.
+The FAQ is currently empty.

 == Screenshots ==

 1. Galleries listing page
-2. Add new gallery page
+2. Edit gallery page
 3. Default settings page
 4. Gallery shortcode generator
 5. Widget settings

 == Changelog ==

-= 2.0-dev =
+= 2.0 =
-* !!
-This is still under development, a lot of functionality is still not completed. !!
 * Added Flexslider support too.
+* Uses the Settings API.
+* Better shortcode genreator.
+* Attachments overview and quick delete attachment on gallery posts.
-* Works with WordPress 3.3
+* Works with WordPress 3.3.
 * Checks posts and widgets for Good Old Galleries, if none are found no JS or CSS is added.

 = 1.13 =